tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 are listed explicitly in a hook or config file.

 Note:If using reiser4, it must be added to the modules list.
-Additionally, if you'll be needing any filesystem during the boot process that isn't live when you run mkinitcpio—for example, if your LUKS encryption key file is on an ext2 filesystem but no ext2 filesystems are mounted when you run mkinitcpio—that filesystem module must also be added to the MODULES list.
-See here for more details.
+Additionally, if you will be needing any file system during the boot process that is not live when you run mkinitcpio — for example, if your LUKS encryption key file is on an ext2 file system but no ext2 file systems are mounted when you run mkinitcpio — that file system module must also be added to the MODULES list.
+See Dm-crypt/System_Configuration#cryptkey for more details.

 > BINARIES and FILES